José Luis Chilavert: Controversies

 Chilavert has allegedly thrown punches at Faustino Asprilla and Diego Maradona.
 He was suspended for four matches for his altercation with the former that occurred during a World Cup qualifier in 1997.

 He once received a suspended prison sentence for attacking a physiotherapist.

 Chilavert was a guest commentator for Univision during the Copa América Centenario but was removed from the broadcasts after CONMEBOL President Alejandro Dominguez told the network to remove Chilavert.
 Chilavert had criticized Dominguez and called him corrupt on the air during Paraguay's Group A match against Colombia.

 In 2018, Chilavert called for the expulsion of the British ambassador to Paraguay Matthew Hedges after the latter made controversial statements about the conviction of 12 farmers in a case relating to the violent deaths of six police officers and 11 rural workers in 2012.
 During the altercation, Chilavert made anglophobic and homophobic comments, the latter referencing Hedges's homosexuality, calling him 'anormal'.

+Transphobic comments

+In 2026, Chilavert made transphobic comments against Kylian Mbappé after a Champions League match with Benfica, stating "it is not normal for a man to live with a transvestite, for that there is a woman".

+Racism allegations

+Shortly before Paraguay's round of 16 match against France in the 2026 FIFA World Cup, Chilavert stated in an interview that, "In 1998 we faced the French and now Paraguay will face a squad from Africa."
+These comments generated controversy with the remarks being strongly condemned as racist by French Football Federation president Philippe Diallo.